bvaughn/react-error-boundary/README.md

 - Errors thrown in the error boundary itself
 - Async code that runs after rendering, like `setTimeout` callbacks or unresolved promises

-React 19 includes one important async exception: errors thrown inside Actions, including functions passed to `startTransition`, can be caught by the nearest error boundary.
+React 19 includes one important async exception: errors thrown inside Actions, including functions passed to the `startTransition` function returned by `useTransition`, can be caught by the nearest error boundary.

 For user-initiated async work, wrap the work in a Transition so React can catch errors from the Action and show the nearest error boundary: